FUSION: Forecast-Embedded Agent Scheduling with Service Incentive Optimization over Distributed Air-Ground Edge Networks: Proof Details for the Exact Potential and PG-BRD

-Since $\mathcal{A}$ is finite, the sequence of potential values cannot increase indefinitely.
-The process must terminate after finitely many steps at a profile $\bm{\pi}^\star$ where no SD can further increase its utility via a unilateral deviation.
-By definition, $\bm{\pi}^\star$ is a pure-strategy NE.
-Moreover, any local maximizer of $\Phi(\bm{\pi})$ is a pure-strategy NE, because any unilateral move would reduce (or not increase) $\Phi$, and hence would not increase the deviator's utility in an ordinal-PG.
+The exact-potential identity in Appx.~E.3 implies the finite-improvement property.
+Each SD has a finite feasible action set because it can only choose local execution or one accessible SP satisfying the coverage and capacity constraints.
+Hence, the joint feasible action space is finite.

-This finite-improvement property underpins PG-BRD: as long as SDs occasionally update their actions based on best responses, the algorithm converges in finitely many steps to a stable congestion-aware offloading configuration.
+When $\varepsilon=0$, PG-BRD accepts only strict payoff-improving unilateral deviations.
+By the exact-potential identity, each accepted update strictly increases $\Phi^{\mathrm{G}}(\bm{\pi})$.
+Since the feasible profile space is finite, the algorithm cannot generate an infinite sequence of distinct profiles with strictly increasing potential values.
+It must terminate at a profile $\bm{\pi}^{\star}$ where no SD has a strictly profitable unilateral feasible deviation.
+By definition, $\bm{\pi}^{\star}$ is a pure-strategy NE of the potential-aligned scheduling game.